 Have you tried using natural deodorant only to find yourself in a stinky situation?
 Don’t fret!
 You’re not alone!
 There’s a trick to wearing natural deodorant when you’ve spent most of your life using the conventional stuff.
 Mamavation would like to share with you our armpit detox so you can use natural deodorant without the stank!
-You’ve trusted Mamavation to bring you topics like best non-toxic deodorants, best collagen, and best dry shampoos, now join us for the secret to getting natural deodorant to work–the armpit detox.
+You’ve trusted Mamavation to bring you topics like best non-toxic deodorants, best collagen, and best dry shampoos, now join us for the secret to getting natural deodorant to work so your natural deodorant doesn’t cause body odor–detox your pits!

 Disclosure: this post contains affiliate links.